HavenSelph/rattlescript/README.md

 RattleScript has two main ways of being run.
 You can either open a REPL or run a single file.
 To open a REPL, simply pass no arguments to the executable.
 To run a file, pass the path to the file as an argument.
 For example, to run the file `./test.rat` you would pass the argument `./test.rat` to the interpreter.
 For more information, run the interpreter with the `--help` or `-h` flag.

 # Planned Language Features
-- Static fields on classes (methods and variables)
 - Import system
 - Sets
 - Match statements